-The product is brought by Dr Lee Swanstrom, a leading endoscopy physician, and the innovation team from IHU Strasbourg.
+The product is brought by Dr Lee Swanstrom, a leading endoscopist, and the innovation team from IHU Strasbourg.
 It is the first of its kind on a worldwide market.

 A working 3D printed prototype is available.
-AIDO has conducted extensive usability research with more than 60 key opinion leaders and novice endoscopists.
+AIDO has conducted research with more than 60 key opinion leaders and novice endoscopists.
 All endorsed AIDO’s concept and novel design, confirming that it simplified and decreased the procedure time, provided better control during interventional procedures and improved user experience, ultimately increasing patient safety.
-The next step is looking for high scale production and obtaining a CE mark and FDA approval, so AIDO can be implemented in the clinical setting.
+Our next step is to seek high-scale production and obtaining a CE and FDA approval, so AIDO can be implemented in the clinical setting.